 But if you don’t know what to write in a resume or how to make a resume that gets you a job interview, these tools are of no use.
-Not everyone knows how to write a resume well, that’s why professional resume writing services are so popular.
+Not everyone knows how to write a resume well, that’s why resume writing tools are so popular.

 But if you need some resume writing help and are willing to spend time writing the perfect resume, keep reading for resume writing tips and resume advice to write the perfect resume for the job you want.

-If you’re wondering how to start a resume, you should start with the resume objectives.
+If you’re wondering how to start a resume, you should start with your career objective.
 This point frustrates almost everyone trying to figure out the correct way to write a resume.

 Work on this sentence longer than anything else in the resume, because it’s the section an employer reads and uses to make an instant decision about whether or not to read the rest of the resume.

-If your resume objectives are longer than a short sentence, it will be seen as fluffy and make the reader feel that you haven’t thought through your resume objectives.
+If your career objective statement is more than a couple of short sentences, it will be seen as fluffy and make the reader feel that you haven’t thought through your resume objectives.

-Many people worry that writing super specific resume objectives will limit whether or not they are considered for jobs outside of those objectives.
+Many people worry that writing super specific career objectives will limit whether or not they are considered for jobs outside of those objectives.
 However, interviews with employers indicate just the opposite.

-Well-written resume objectives actually serve to make you more interesting, to make sure that your resume is read carefully, and that you are put on the shortlist of candidates who need to be interviewed personally.
+A well-written career objective actually serves to make you more interesting, to make sure that your resume is read carefully, and that you are put on the shortlist of candidates who need to be interviewed personally.

 But what if you are considering several different job fields?
 In this case, make several versions of your resume and tailor your resume objectives to fit each opening or category.

-This is much more effective than writing resume objectives that are very broad and do not contain many details.
+This is much more effective than writing career objectives that are very broad and do not contain many details.

-If you are having trouble with your resume objectives, you can find many sites with good resume examples that list sample resume objectives you can copy and tailor to your strengths and goals.
+If you are having trouble with your resume objectives, you can find many sites with good career objective examples that list sample resume objectives you can copy and tailor to your strengths and goals.